Multiple Injury Claims

 Interim payments

-Interim payments are another way in which we can support people with a complex multiple injury.
-A complex multiple injury will often have a significant impact on someone’s ability to work.
+Interim payments are another way in which we can support people.
+Multiple injuries will often have a significant impact on someone’s ability to work.
 This may only be whilst they are receiving treatment and rehabilitation however, some people may never be able to return to their work or may have to take up different work which pays less.

-It is therefore unsurprising that many people with a complex multiple injury will have financial needs.
+It is therefore unsurprising that many people with a complex multiple injuries will have financial needs.
 When an insurer is engaged, we are often able to secure significant, early interim payments for clients.
 In some instances, an insurer does not cooperate, so we advise clients on the option of applying to the court for an order.

 Negotiate a settlement